khulnasoft/khulnasoft/doc/cli/references/teams.md

 ## Usage

 ```
-'src teams' is a tool that manages teams in a Sourcegraph instance.
+'src teams' is a tool that manages teams in a Khulnasoft instance.

 Usage: